Robinhood and Citadel’s relationship comes into focus as Washington vows to examine stock-market moves

 Robinhood announced it would allow “limited buys” of GameStop and other heavily shorted stocks to resume Friday, sending shares of GameStop soaring more than 70 percent.

-Congress plans to examine Citadel’s agreement to share trading data with Robinhood in exchange for millions of dollars.
+Congress plans to examine Citadel’s agreement to obtain trading data from Robinhood in exchange for millions of dollars.
 These types of arrangements, called payments for “order flows,” have become more common in recent years and more lucrative during the pandemic trading boom of the past year.
 They have also drawn growing scrutiny from federal regulators who have raised concerns that they can hurt average investors.

 Because of the GameStop frenzy, “the regulators have a chance to really examine what’s going on and get access to information about what these relationships really are like,” said Robert Weissman, president of Public Citizen, a nonprofit consumer advocacy organization.